Based on your knowledge of hair color, you may or may not know what a developer is.

 On a basic level, if you were to buy a box of hair color at the grocery store, it is the cream that you mix with the hair color to activate it.
-Well, they are not all the same and people ask all the time what the different volumes of developer are.
-Here is the answer…
+Well, they aren’t all created equally and people ask all the time what the different volumes of developer are.

-The volumes of developer refer to how much peroxide that individual developer contains.
+The volumes of developer refer to how much peroxide that an individual developer contains.
 In turn, the amount of peroxide determines how much the hair cuticle will open during the process.

 The Different Volumes of Developer:

 - 10 Volume (10V / 3% peroxide) developer will deposit color and make the hair darker that is was.
 It works by just barely opening the cuticle enough to deposit pigment.
 Therefore, if you are doing any type of color in which you need to just deposit color without lift (including most toners), this is what you need to use.

 - 20 Volume (20V / 6% peroxide) developer is the most commonly used.
 First off, it is optimal for covering grey hair.
 Also, you’d use it to stay anywhere around the level your hair already is, or to lift 1-2 levels.